nkummer/invitRo/README.md

 The final peak list was exported to a CSV file with a structure equal to the sample file availble in the repository.
 -> Sample-InVitroMassList R.csv

+The script allows the user to create a PCA of the different samples and to prioritize features using a visual representation of each sample group in a volcano plot.
+A subset of the features of interest can be exported to a csv file for further identification.